 This is but one of several stories regarding the creation of Golem in Jewish history.
 This particular account is interesting in that it happens in a specific year, unlike most folk tales of this nature.
 And, again unlike most folk tales of this nature, the main character is an individual whose life can be traced throughout history.

 This particular story ends with the removal of the parchment from the Golem’s mouth, rendering it immobile once the danger in question has been defeated.
-The clay figure was hidden in the attic of the Old New Synagogue, where it could be restored to life if ever required again.
+The clay figure was hidden in the attic of the Old New Synagogue, where it could be restored to life if it should ever be required again.
 No one was permitted to enter the attic for many years.
-When the synagogue was renovated in 1883, workman found no inert body of clay.
-But, interestingly enough, some reports from the time claim that, inside the attic, in the thick dust that lined the floorboards, was the outline of a large man, as if someone of great stature had lain still upon the floor for a very long time.
+When renovations on the synagogue began in 1883, workman found no inert body of clay.
+But, interestingly enough, some reports from the time claim that, inside the attic, in the thick dust that lined the floorboards, lay the outline of a large man, as if someone of great stature had remained still upon the floor for a very long time.

 But all this is just a story.
 There is no physical evidence to suggest that life can be granted to shapes made of clay.

 But I have learned that even the most outlandish of folktales often contain at least a kernel of truth.

 Not too long ago, my acquaintance at the Ministry of Defence put me in touch with an elderly individual who would only identify himself as ‘Mr Smith’.